marcel-gohsen/trec-ikat-website/docs/guidelines.md

 ## **Topics**

 We will provide several sample topics with example baseline runs for validation and testing.
-Below is a sample topics file with two subtrees of the same topic.
-Subtrees are identified by topic and subtree ID, i.e. topic 1, subtree 2 is 1-2.
-Also, a passage_provenance field with a list of provenance passages and a ptkb_provenance field with a list of provenance statements from PTKB, that are used for generating the response, are included.
+Below is a sample topics file from two different personas on the same topic.
+The `conv_id` represents a concatenation of the persona and topic id `<persona_id>-<topic_id>`.
+Also, a `citation` field with a list of provenance passages and a `ptkb_provenance` field with a list of provenance statements from PTKB are included.
+These two fields define the trajectory of the conversation and should be used for generating responses in the offline response generation task.

 ```json
 [